-- 17. The successful Candidate in a By-election shall hold office for the remainder of the original term of office of the Chief or Councillor whom he or she is elected to replace. - 18.
-In the event that a successful appeal results in a new Election, the term of the newly elected Council shall commence on the date all elected Council Members have sworn the Oath of Office and expire on the date set out in section 8.
+- 51. The successful candidate in a by-election shall hold office for the remainder of the original term of office of the chief or councillor whom he or she is elected to replace. - 52.
+In the event that a successful appeal results in a new general election, the term of the newly elected council shall commence on the date all elected council members swear the oath of office and expire on the date set out in sections 45 or 50.